 - If you’re dealing with liquid, soak up as much of the spill as possible.

 - Sprinkle the baking soda over the area and spray generously with the carpet cleaner.

-Getting Those Carpets Clean
+Getting Those Floors Clean

 Messes on carpets happen.
 But when they do, you don’t have to turn to expensive and dangerous cleaning concoctions.
 Instead, you simply need to make this effective homemade carpet cleaner.